 Today, María grieves her mother’s and father’s passing, too soon and far from peaceful.
 But she is strengthened and inspired by her faith and by the hope that with a full reckoning of the relationship between traumatic brain injury and domestic violence, another family may avoid such a fate.

 Pánfila is of Greek origin meaning friend of all, kind to everyone, loved by all and daughter loved by all.
 The Pánfila Domestic Violence HOPE Foundation believes that embracing all and loving all impacted by domestic violence is the only path to ending it.
-Pánfila wants to bring HOPE to all children, women, men, pets, and communities impacted by domestic violence, especially those living with DV-TBI.
+Pánfila wants to bring HOPE to all children, women, men, pets, and communities impacted by domestic violence, especially those living with DV-TBI and DV-CTE.